RothAndrew/M-Files-Template-Custom-Right-Click-Action-With-Managed-Code/README.md

 # M-Files Template - Custom Right Click Action With Managed Code
+This project is deprecated.
+Please see my project that has a VAF application with a nested UI Extensibility app

 ## How to Install
 - Download Zip of project
 - Unzip